 5. Strive to remove the stigma

 Acknowledging the existence and gravity of the problem is vital for a successful mental wellness campaign, so routinely include mental health policies and stress management tips in staff and company meetings.
 Speak openly against workplace harassment and cyberbullying, which can encourage isolation, anxiety, and depression.
 It’s also important to promote sensitivity toward those with mental health issues and to create formal channels where employees can report workplace abuses without fear of retaliation.

 Employee mental and emotional wellbeing should be viewed as valuable assets for any organization.
 By adopting thoughtful approaches like these, businesses can help workers mitigate stress and develop psychological resilience.

-Is your organization ready to implement a more mental health-friendly work environment?
+Is your organization ready to implement a more mental health-friendly workplace environment?
 The HR Team can help!
 Please reach out to our caring team of skilled professionals to get connected to the appropriate qualified resources.

 About The HR Team: Founded in 1996, The HR Team is a Maryland-based human resources outsourcing firm committed to developing strategic, customized solutions that respond to the unique needs and cultures of organizations of all types and sizes.
 Available as a one-source alternative to an in-house HR department or on an à la carte project basis, the company’s flexible service models address the full spectrum of HR needs that many organizations struggle to address.
 The HR Team helps clients achieve their highest level of success by providing value-driven human resources services that leave them time to focus on what they do best: directing business growth and profitability.
 Headquartered in Columbia, Maryland, the firm serves all of Maryland, Washington, DC, and Virginia.
 To learn more about The HR Team, call 410.381.9700 or visit https://www.thehrteam.com/.